ubilabs/geocomplete/README.md

 * `mapOptions.mapTypeId` - The map type.
 Default: `"roadmap"`
 * `markerOptions` - The options to pass to the `google.maps.Marker` constructor.
 See the full list [here](http://code.google.com/apis/maps/documentation/javascript/reference.html#MarkerOptions).
 * `markerOptions.draggable` - If the marker is draggable.
 Default: `false`.
 Set to true to enable dragging.
-* `maxZoom` - The maximum zoom level too zoom in after a geocoding response.
+* `maxZoom` - The maximum zoom level to zoom in after a geocoding response.
 Default: `16`
 * `types` - An array containing one or more of the supported types for the places request.
 Default: `['geocode']` See the full list [here](http://code.google.com/apis/maps/documentation/javascript/places.html#place_search_requests).

 ## Events